aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to PPT or Online App" h2="Export WORD to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORD to PPT conversion while using two of it's APIs.
-Load your WORD using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+<h2>Why to Convert</h2>
+Converting Word documents to PowerPoint presentations is a common requirement for many businesses.
+It allows users to easily share their documents with colleagues and customers in a more visually appealing format.
+PowerPoint presentations are also easier to present and navigate than Word documents, making them a popular choice for presentations.

+<h2>How Aspose.Total Helps for Word to PPT Conversion</h2>
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of Word documents to PowerPoint presentations.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used together to convert Word documents to PowerPoint presentations.

+The process begins by loading the Word document using Aspose.Words for C++.
+This API allows users to load and manipulate Word documents in C++.
+Once the document is loaded, it can be converted to HTML using the API.
+The HTML can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++, to create a new presentation.
+Finally, the presentation can be saved as a PPT file.

+Aspose.Total for C++ is a powerful and easy-to-use API that allows users to quickly and easily convert Word documents to PowerPoint presentations.
+It is a great choice for businesses that need to automate the conversion of Word documents to PowerPoint presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}